KILTprotocol/docs/.github/ISSUE_TEMPLATE/sdk-incompatible-with-docs.md

 ---

-- [ ] Click on link below to investigate logs of failing tests
+- [ ] Check if any docs needs to be updated, and if needed do so